Are you fortunate enough to have old journals and diaries from family members in your attic, garage, closet, or home hiding places?

 1. Organize

 Fires, floods, illness, and other trials can damage or destroy your heritage in the blink of an eye.
-Therefore, the first step to preserving your old family journals and diaries is to organize the artifact and details about the creator of the items.
+Therefore, the first step to preserving your old family journals and diaries is to organize the artifacts and details about the creator of the items.

-• Place them in one workplace.
+Place them in one workplace.

-• Then organize details about who created these items.
+Then, organize details about who created these items.

 When I donated two diaries to the Ohio Start Archive, the archivists were thrilled to know a little about the person who created the journals and his heritage.
 I drew out his family tree and tied him to deep roots in Huron County, Ohio.